 - Write: Allows users to write to a file and add files to directories.

 Differences Between NTFS and Share Permissions

 The type of permissions you choose to use will depend on what you’re looking to achieve and the resources you have available to you.
-Before deciding which permissions to use, there are a number of important difference between NTFS and Share permissions which you should be aware of.
+Before deciding which permissions to use, there are a number of important differences between NTFS and Share permissions that you should be aware of.
 These differences are described below;